-In this paragraph the key attributors to the investment performance are presented.
-The figures below are based on the consolidated accounts of Aegon Levensverzekering including other consolidated entities.
+In this section the key attributors to the investment performance are presented.
+The figures below are based on the company financial statements of Aegon Levensverzekering.

 A.3.1.
 Breakdown of investments

 Aegon Levensverzekering holds investments both for the own general account and for the account of policyholders.
 The composition of the assets in the balance sheet is presented in the following table.